 How Do French Drains Work?

-The purpose of French drains is to transport water from around the foundation to a safe distance from the house.
+The purpose of installing French drains around foundations is to transport water to a safe distance from the house.
 They are sometimes called footing drains because they are installed around the footing of the home.
 It collects excess water and directs it into a trench filled with gravel.
 From there, it travels into perforated piping at the bottom of the trench.
 It then moves through the piping to either a sump pump or a lower area for proper drainage away from the home.

 What Are the Varieties of French Drains?

 There are two main types of French drains that are installed depending on the conditions around the property.
 One of these is an open-trench design that is used in areas where surface water moves quickly.
 Usually, gravel or stone is placed on top of the pipes to allow more runoff to enter them.
 This variety is most commonly utilized in areas where aesthetics are important, because the natural look of the stones creates a pleasing appearance.

 The other type of these drains is buried a few inches underneath lawn areas.
 They are used most frequently to help keep grassy areas dry and prevent pooling and flooding.
 They work well in these situations because they provide effective drainage while preserving the look and functionality of the grass.

 How Are French Drains Installed?

 When you hire us to install a French drain around your foundation, we begin by inspecting it and noting any areas where water may collect.
 Based on our observations, we will recommend the optimal configuration to ensure it is drained effectively away from your home or business.
 We also design these systems to prevent them from becoming clogged with dirt, rocks or debris.